darktable-org/dtdocs/content/module-reference/utility-modules/shared/geotagging.md

 # module controls (map view)

-gpx file
+GPX file
-: The path of the gpx file selected.
+: The path of the GPX file selected.

 track list
 : This table shows the start date/time of each track, along with the number of track points and the number of matching images.
 When a check button is activated, the related track is displayed on the map.
 A check button in the table header allows you to select or de-select all of the tracks at once.
 Hover over a row with your mouse to display the start and end times both in local time (LT) and UTC.